 In Napa, California, there is what is called Molinari, a wine-infused artisan coffee.
 For this beverage, full-bodied coffee is set on a bed of wine.
 Once the wine is richly absorbed, the beans are then dried carefully and hand-roasted by batch.
 This is the first time a coffee bean, prior to brewing, is soaked in wine.
 This wine-infused coffee is still distributed locally, and can be purchased online in a half-pound bag for around $19.95.

 Although this coffee is infused with wine, it is still alcohol-free.
 In other words, it is wine-flavored coffee that you can safely bring to work.
 A decaffeinated version of this is available, too, but comes in limited supply only due to its lengthy process.
 Adding milk is one of the many ways you can enjoy your wine-infused coffee.
-It is highly recommended to use filtered or bottled water with a pot press or drip brew to get the best flavor.
+It is highly recommended to use filtered water with a pot press or drip brew to get the best flavor.
 It can either be served hot or cold.

 For this combination, 100% Arabica beans containing natural and artificial flavors from the aging process are infused with red berries, currants, and blackberries in oak wine barrels.
 This vintage brew created in Orange, Virginia, has no known allergens.
 You can add a little sugar to this medium-roast coffee to enhance the flavor, which can be ideal for an after-dinner brew.
 If you wish to make a strong coffee, you can use two tablespoons of Merlot-infused coffee to 5 to 6 fl. oz. of water.
 One tablespoon of Merlot-infused coffee can be your alternative to regular coffee.
 For better care, always seal the bag to keep its freshness.